MSA Symposium 2025 starts in:

 NaN days, NaN hours, NaN minutes, NaN seconds

-Andrew Singleton earned his B.Sc. from the University of Sunderland and his Ph.D. from the University of Newcastle upon Tyne, UK, focusing on the genetic determinants of Alzheimer’s disease and dementia with Lewy bodies.
-He completed postdoctoral studies at the Mayo Clinic in Florida before joining the National Institute on Aging at the NIH in 2001.
-Currently, Andrew is an NIH Distinguished Investigator and Director of the Center for Alzheimer’s and Related Dementias at the NIH.
-He has published over 700 articles on the genetic basis of neurodegenerative disorders.
-His work aims to identify genetic variants that cause or contribute to these diseases and to understand the molecular mechanisms underlying them.
+Andrew received his B.Sc. from the University of Sunderland, and his Ph.D. from the University of Newcastle upon Tyne, UK.
+His research focused on genetic determinants of Alzheimer’s disease and dementia with Lewy bodies.
+His postdoctoral studies were spent at the Mayo Clinic in Florida.
+Andrew worked at the National Institute on Aging at NIH from 2001 to 2025 ending his tenure as an NIH Distinguished Investigator and Director of the Center for Alzheimer’s and Related Dementias at NIH.
+Andrew has published more than 750 articles on a wide variety of topics.
+His group works on the genetic basis of neurodegenerative disorders.
+This research aims to identify genetic variability that causes or contributes to disease and use this knowledge to understand the molecular processes underlying disease.
+Andrew has won numerous awards, including the 2024 Breakthrough Prize in Life Sciences.

 Professor Tom Foltynie Professor of Neurology, UCL National Hospital for Neurology & Neurosurgery